GiftRocket/embed/README.md

 ## REST API Integration

-At minimum, the REST integration can be limited to approving rewards generated through the client SDK.
-This will execute the transaction created by the client [(view the approval REST endpoint)](https://www.giftrocket.com/docs).
+At minimum, the embedded SDK does not require any integration with the GiftRocket REST API.
+However, an integration may be helpful for fetching historical orders, adding webhooks, etc.  To learn more, [view the REST documentation](https://www.giftrocket.com/docs).